pavans20/Instrumented-Vehicle-Data-Acquisition-System/README.md

 Existing data collection systems are often expensive and limited by the types and capabilities of sensors used.
 To address these challenges, we developed a customized multi-sensor data acquisition system by integrating various sensing modalities on a laboratory instrumented vehicle.
 This system was designed and implemented by the author in collaboration with Ph.D. supervisor Pranamesh Chakraborty.
 The project is supported by an initial grant awarded to Prof. Chakraborty at the Transportation Engineering Laboratory, Indian Institute of Technology Kanpur.

 ## Sensors Data Source File
-In this we have four folders which consists the source code and read me file for Lidar (VlP-16) : catkin_ws, for Multiple webcames : G_Streamer, OBD and GPS
+In this we have four folders which consists the source code and read me file for Lidar (VlP-16) : catkin_ws, for Multiple webcames cameras : G_Streamer, OBD and GPS